-This isn’t really a question, but I get this statement all the time.
+This isn’t really a questions, but I get this statement all the time.

 But somehow people in the U.S. have been convinced that dinner is hard.
 It’s all designed to make you buy expensive prepackaged foods and processed meals.

 I know what it’s like to be busy.
 I used to work long hours and the last thing I wanted to do was cook when I got home at 9PM from work.
 So I would go out somewhere to eat and I put on weight.
 My blood pressure rose.
 I went to bed on a full stomach because I ate too late at night.
 All because I couldn’t bring myself to cook.
 Make meals in advance so all you have to do is heat them up on days when you are really going to be late.
-Or prepare ingredients in advance so all you need to do is finish them off.
+Or prepare meals so all you have to do is pop them in the oven.
 Have ingredients in the house to make a wonderful salad, or soup, or a quick rice bake.

-Get a few quick tasty meals under your belt.
-Make them your go-to meals for when you don’t have a lot of time.
-I don’t usually spend more than 30-45 minutes making dinner.
+Get a few quick tasty meals under your belt, your go-to meals for when you don’t have a lot of time.

 Saying you don’t have time is just an excuse.
 If you really want to be healthy, you’ll find a way to prepare or make the time.
 We must do these things.
 It’s a matter of priorities.
 Enjoy the process of cooking.
 Share the time with family and friends.
 Act as if you are doing something special for yourself.
 You’re worth it.
 You’re worth a good home-cooked meal.